Crest factor: Crest factor reduction

 Orthogonal frequency-division multiplexing (OFDM) is a very promising modulation technique; perhaps its biggest problem is its high crest factor.
 Many crest factor reduction techniques (CFR) have been proposed for OFDM.
 The reduction in crest factor results in a system that can either transmit more bits per second with the same hardware, or transmit the same bits per second with lower-power hardware (and therefore lower electricity costs and less expensive hardware), or both.

+Over the years, numerous model-driven approaches have been proposed to reduce the PAPR in communication systems.
+In recent years, there has been a growing interest in exploring data-driven models for PAPR reduction as part of ongoing research in end-to-end communication networks.
+These data-driven models offer innovative solutions and new avenues of exploration to address the challenges posed by high PAPR effectively.
+By leveraging data-driven techniques, researchers aim to enhance the performance and efficiency of communication networks by optimizing power utilization.

 Crest factor reduction methods

 Various methods for crest factor reduction exist, such as peak windowing, noise shaping, pulse injection and peak cancellation.